UmairMalik309/cfwheels/guides/working-with-cfwheels/testing-your-application.md

 ### Running Your Tests

 You can run your tests by clicking on the `Testbox` button in your navbar.
-It will open a dropdown menu which will have two option. `App Tests` and `Core Tests`.
+It will open a dropdown menu which will have two options. `App Tests` and `Core Tests`.
 You can run either the framework's tests by clicking on the `Core Tests` or you can run your own tests that you have written for your application by clicking on `App Tests`.
-Clciking on either of them will open another dropdown menu which will 4 options: `HTML`, `JSON`, `TXT` and `JUnit`.
+Clicking on either of them will open another dropdown menu which will have 4 options: `HTML`, `JSON`, `TXT` and `JUnit`.
 These are the formats in which you can get the result of your tests.
 After choosing your desired output format, click on that option.
-A new tab will open and you will get your test results after they have ran.
+A new tab will open and you will get your test results after they have run.

 The test URL will look something like this:\
 `/testbox`